inrupt/artifact-generator/README.md

 and Constants) found in RDF vocabularies (such as Schema.org, FOAF, Activity Streams, Solid vocabularies, or your own custom vocabularies).

+## Quick start demo

+To immediately appreciate some of the major features of the Artifact Generator, you can easily run our very simple [RunnableDemo](./example/RunnableDemo/README.md), which demonstrates the utility of the Artifact Generator very intuitively.

 # Prerequisites

 ## npm